kimm9/blockchain/hello_world_voting/hello_world_voting_lab.md

 * data: Compiled bytecode that is deployed to the blockchain

-* from: Blockchain needs to keep track of who deployed the contract and, in this case, the first account we get from calling web3.eth.accounts will be the owner for this contract.
-Note that web3.eth.accounts returns 10 test accounts ganache created when we used test blockchain.
+* from: Blockchain needs to keep track of who deployed the contract and, in this case, the first account we get from calling web3.eth.accounts will be the owner of this contract.
+Note that web3.eth.accounts return 10 test accounts ganache created when we used test blockchain.
 In live blockchain, you won't be able to just use any account.
 It requires you to own an actual account and unlock it before transacting.
 To prove your ownership in of an account, you will be asked for a passphrase.
 Luckily, ganache by default provides 10 unlocked accounts for convenience.

 * gas: To actually interact with blockchain, you will need money.
 This money goes to miners who do all the work to include your code in the blockchain.
-To include your code in blockchain, you will have to specify how much money you are willing to put down and you would do this by setting the value of 'gas'.
-The ether balance in your 'from' accounts is used to buy gas and it's price is set by the network.
+To include your code in the blockchain, you will have to specify how much money you are willing to put down and you would do this by setting the value of 'gas'.
+The ether balance in your 'from' accounts is used to buy gas and its price is set by the network.

-Since we have now deployed the contract and have an instance of the contract that allows us to interact with the contract, it is crucial to know how to indentify your contract.
-For this example you can get your contract address with `deployedContract.address`.
-In the future, you will need to interact with your contract and you will need this deployed address and abi defintion.
+Since we have now deployed the contract and have an instance of the contract that allows us to interact with the contract, it is crucial to know how to identify your contract.
+For this example, you can get your contact address with `deployedContract.address`.
+In the future, you will need to interact with your contract and you will need this deployed address and abi definition.

 ---